langurmonkey/gaiasky/core/scripts/optflowcam/README.md

 ### Changes to original code

-We have adapted the original sources by cleaning it up and implementing the parsing of the keyframe targets in the keyframe file format.
-In Gaia Sky, keyframes created when the camera is in focus mode include the location of the focus object as the target.
-This location is retrieved by this script in order to do the OptFlowCam processing.
+We have modified the original source in the following manner:

+- add target --point of interest-- location parsing.
+Targets have been added to the Gaia Sky keyframes file format, so that a keyframe created when the camera is in focus mode, automatically gets the position of the focus as a target.
+- add frame rate as program argument.
+- global clean up code (remove ambiguous Unicode characters, remove unused functions, etc.).

 ### Requirements

 Gaia Sky spawns a new process with the system Python interpreter, which needs to have all the required dependencies installed (i.e. numpy, argparse, etc.).
 Gaia Sky, submits the desired arguments and waits for the process to finish.
 Once finished, it looks at the exit value.
 If it is 0, everything went fine and the camera file was generated.
 Otherwise, an error is issued and presented to the user.